 Blenders and food processors are similar but quite different.
 Based on function, a food processor does much more than a blender.
 But with the specificity of action, the blender is more specific.
 Food processors are used for slicing, grating, shredding, mixing, chopping, pureeing, and even kneading.

-Blenders are more suited for smoother jobs like making smoothies, soups and sauces.
-You can argue that a good food processor can do the same functions, but blenders perform better.
-It is also good to note that blenders create less mess while producing smoother meals.
+Blenders are better suited for smoother jobs like making smoothies, soups, and sauces.
+While a good food processor can perform the same functions, blenders perform better.
+Blenders also create less mess while producing smoother meals.

 What to Consider When Choosing a Food Processor?